 How to Earn Rapid Rewards Points

-While the most obvious way to earn Southwest Rapid Rewards points is to book flights with Southwest, there are several other ways to earn points as well, some of which don’t require you to ever step on an airplane.
+While the most obvious way to earn Southwest Rapid Rewards points is to book flights with Southwest, there are several other methods to boost your balance.

 As you probably already knew, you can earn Rapid Rewards points every time you take a paid flight with Southwest Airlines.
 The number of points you’ll earn depends on the cost of your flight, the fare class and whether you have elite status with Southwest.

-By signing up for one of co-branded Southwest credit cards, you can earn Rapid Rewards miles without ever stepping foot on a plane.
+By signing up for a co-branded Southwest credit card, you can earn Rapid Rewards points through everyday spending.

 Annual feeSpending bonusesNotable perks